 Each county in Missouri levies and collects real estate taxes.
 If those taxes are not paid they become a lien on the subject real property.
 A county may foreclose the lien at tax sale by initiating a tax sale within three (3) years of the date of the delinquency.
 Although several counties in Missouri wait until the third year, there are other counties that initiate the tax sale the year following the delinquency.

 There are various requirements regarding the conduct of the sale that must be satisfied by the county.
+This could include legal documents and the transfer of property from one person to another which might require a conveyancing quote as well.
 Failure to satisfy these requirements may result in a sale of the property being void or voidable.
 Similarly, there are various requirements upon a purchaser at a tax sale in order to severe valid title to the real property, and failure to satisfy those requirements may result in the purchaser’s loss of interest in the property.
+It might therefore be necessary for homebuyers to approach such properties through a reputed Lynchburg real estate agent (if that’s where they reside) or a similarly experienced realtor in their vicinity.
+Doing this can ensure that all the necessary paperwork is taken care of by the agent without causing any hassle to the potential buyer.

 Although the minimum bid for a property being sold for delinquents taxes is the full amount of the delinquent taxes, interest, penalties and cost.
 If the county has not appointed a trustee, after the third offering if the property has not sold the county collector may sell the property at any time for any amount.
 Alternatively the County may appoint a trustee to purchase properties after the third offering who may sell the property for any amount.